shashank-adsule/DA_Assignment_8/README.md

 2. **Boosting (Gradient Boosting)** – to reduce model bias
 3. **Stacking (Meta-Ensemble)** – to optimally combine diverse base learners

-You will evaluate and interpret how these ensemble techniques improve model generalization compared to baseline models (Decision Tree and Linear Regression).
+The goal is to evaluate how these ensemble techniques improve generalization compared to the **baseline Linear Regression model**.

----

 ## Models Implemented